Three house plants

 • Research the climate.
 If your plants are going to be subject to extreme temperatures during transit, you may need to arrange heat packs or hire specialist vans to keep them nourished.

-• Take protection measures.
+• Take protective measures.
 There are numerous steps you can take to secure and protect your plant, from wrapping cardboard around the base of the plant to ensuring the pot is coated in bubble wrap.
-Don’t cut corners here.
+Don't cut corners here.

 • Choose carriers carefully.
 Sometimes, the safest way to ship a plant is through express delivery.
 Choosing carriers who work seven days a week will ensure your plants aren't sitting around without light or care for too long.